 1972 Jensen Interceptor review: Retro Road Test

 Sharp-suited Italian styling.
 A brawny all-American V8.
 A sumptuous wood-and-leather British interior.
-Oh, and probably the coolest name ever conceived for a car.
+Oh, and probably the coolest car name ever.
 The Jensen Interceptor had it all.

 Sadly, this glamorous GT was also burdened with ‘traditional’ British build quality, but that’s nothing Cropredy Bridge can’t fix.
-Based in a quaint village near Banbury, the company is the world authority on Jensens, and busy reinventing the marque for the modern era.
+Based in a quaint village near Banbury, the company is the world authority on Jensens, and busy reinventing these classic cars for the modern era.

-I’m here to drive an Interceptor Mk3, followed by a modified version of the flagship SP.
-First, though, a quick history lesson.
+I’m here to drive an Interceptor Mk3, followed by a Cropredy-modified version of the flagship SP.
+First, though, a quick history lesson…

 From Milan to West Brom